justimmo/wordpress-plugin/README.md

 Download the newest version from https://github.com/justimmo/wordpress-plugin/releases and extract it to your wp-content/plugins folder.
 Overwrite old files.
 An easy independent upgrade of the SDK is not possible with this method, but you can check out our code changes and apply them manually (advanced users): https://github.com/justimmo/php-sdk
 Please note, that we can not give any support for the manual update of the SDK.

-#### Wordpress plugin archive
-Please refer to the Wordpress documentation for further information.
-Same restrictions as with the standalone zipfile installation apply.